 Tips for Choosing an Investment Manager

-- Many investment managers also double as financial advisors, meaning they can help you with your financial planning needs as well.
+- Investment managers and financial advisors are often synonymous, only they can also help with financial planning.
 For example, they can help you build a retirement plan, manage your estate, choose a life insurance policy and more.
-To find a financial advisor in your area, try SmartAsset’s free matching tool.
-You’ll be paired with up to three local advisors, with the final choice of who to work with being up to you.
+Use SmartAsset’s free matching tool to get paired with up to three advisors in your area.
 Get started now.

 - Investment management services don’t come free, so be sure you understand all financial advisor fees.
 Be sure to shop multiple firms so you know you’re getting the best services for you money.

 - Take note of an investment manager’s certifications.
 These indicate how much experience and education they have.
-Some certifications to look out for include certified financial planner (CFP), chartered financial analyst (CFA) and certified investment management analyst (CIMA).
+Some certifications to look out for include certified financial planner (CFP) and chartered financial analyst (CFA).